sanghavan/tablepattern/README.md

 ### TableViewSection

   - *Need to be subclassed*
-  - `objectClass`
-    - What is the class if the `id` object stored by the section.
   - `- numberOfRows`
     - Return the number of rows that this section should contain.
   - `- createRowAtIndex:`